 Struggle and stress is necessary for growth.

 We must embrace it and declare: ‘I call the shots on how stress effects me.
 I love stress.
-The adrenalin pumping through my veins gives me energy to help me swing into positive action.
+The adrenaline pumping through my veins gives me energy to help me swing into positive action.
 Stress is working FOR me.‘

 2. Exit the Twilight Zone.